Get free weekly resources from us!

 Activity 3

-Ask everyone to find a partner, and have partners face each other for about fifteen seconds.
+Form pairs, and have partners face each other for about fifteen seconds.
 Then instruct partners to turn around so that they’re back to back.
 While they’re turned away from each other, tell participants to change one thing about their appearance within thirty seconds.
 When time is up, tell partners to turn around, face each other again, and try to identify what has been changed.

 Want more articles for children’s ministry leaders?
 Check these out.